hamilton-m/hamilton-m.github.io/about1.md

 ## <span class="icon_color">⏳</span> Quem sou eu
 Atualmente sou graduado em Análise e Desenvolvimento de Sistemas.
 Minhas habilidades envolvem um amplo conhecimento de sistemas de alto e baixo nível de abstração.
-As experience I have worked with scientific research in artificial intelligence and robotics, web development, reverse engineering and software security.
+Como experiência trabalhei com pesquisa científica em Inteligência Artificial e Robótica.As experience I have worked with scientific research in artificial intelligence and robotics, web development, reverse engineering and software security.
 I can work remotely and have availability during flexible hours.
 My experience includes advanced knowledge of high level programming languages, as well as low level systems, and languages ​​for Web Services, Web servers, Web deployment and more.
 I love testing the limits of software, as well as programming low-level systems and finding new ways to make things work.
 I enjoy working in environments that challenge me and give me new opportunities to challenge my brain.